 Found 0 - 10 results of 67 programs matching keyword "solar power"

+At the time, Webcasting technology was in its infancy, and this first live Webcast ever of a solar eclipse broke existing records for the number of viewers.
+Watch the archived Webcast here, or just click on the images below for still photos of eclipse highlights.
+Join Exploratorium scientists Paul Doherty and Isabel Hawkins for a live webcast as they share information about the Rosetta Mission, which is due to be "woken up" on January 20th, 2014.
+Rosetta is a spacecraft en route to Comet 67P/Churyumov-Gerasimenko, where it will make the most detailed study of a comet ever attempted.
 Watch the beginning of Venus’s transit across the disk of the sun, one of the rarest astronomical events.
 Watch the conclusion of Venus’s 6.5-hour journey across the disk of the sun, one of the rarest astronomical events.
 Senior Exploratorium Scientist, Paul Doherty demonstrates how you can make your own sun viewer.
 You can safely view sunspots, eclipses and transits with this equipment that you may have laying around the house!

 To learn more about the upcoming Transit of Venus visit: http://www.exploratorium.edu/venus/question3.html There are green sea turtles in San Diego Bay?
 Where did they come from?
 Do they really live over 100 years?
 Why is it important for scientists to keep track of these giant creatures, and how on earth do they do it?
 In this interview with ecologist Tomoharu Eguchi (NOAA Marine Fisheries Service) and ecology graduate student Sheila Madrak, we meet the sea turtles and explore these 'big' questions.